 This section is crucial to the process, whether it is response to a RFP or from this template or from some other source.
 This section documents the confirmations that the project is a go and provides a binding agreement between the various members of the project.
 You should never start a project until you have obtained all the necessary signatures and have a commitment from the project champion and stakeholders to begin the project.
 Otherwise you might find yourself in a bind if the project is cancelled or if the scope of the project changes or the deliverables.

 With the Approvals in place, scope and deliverables changes are much harder to make and if there are disputes, having signed approvals will provide a clear(er) understanding of what was agreed upon.
 Of course, there is always a question of interpretation.

 The Approvals should include the name of the person, their title, followed by their signature and finally the date when the document was signed.

 The Changes section provides a log of all the changes that were made or will be made to the Software Development Proposal document.
-It doesn't document any changes to the scope of the project or any other aspect of the project.
+It doesn't document any changes to the scope of the project itself or any other aspect of the project.
 The Changes section should include at a minimum the name of the person making the change, the date of the change and a comment or description of the change.

 Glossary and Acronyms

 List any terms or acronyms and their definitions.
 Don’t assume that everyone knows the meaning of terms or acronyms, especially if you are planning on using external consultants and the terms are internal, embedded within your corporate culture and lingo.
 Every organization has their own lingo and acronyms.
 It is ok to use them in the proposal as long as they are properly documented.

 Also if any industry-specific acronyms are used, they need to be documented as well so that everyone has a clear understanding of the meaning of the terms and acronyms and formulates better interpretations.